 Emulate classic consoles and get nostalgic thrills aplenty

-If you're a fan of classic gaming titles, grab a copy of the RetroPie distro and transfer it to your SD card.
-The distro can emulate dozens of classic games consoles and home computers such as the Amiga, Amstrad, Atari 2600, Commodore 64, ZX Spectrum, Game Boy, PlayStation 1 and more.
+If you're a fan of classic games, grab a copy of the RetroPie distro and transfer it to your SD card.
+The distro can emulate dozens of classic consoles and home computers such as the Amiga, Amstrad, Atari 2600, Commodore 64, ZX Spectrum, Game Boy, PlayStation 1 and more.

 RetroPie also supports all sorts of gaming controllers, from cheap no-name USB efforts to controllers for the PS3 and Xbox 360.
 On first boot, Retropie loads the Emulation Station software which helps you set up the controller and then lets you select a game from any of the supported emulators.